Inspector General's Firing Puts Pompeo's Use of Taxpayer Funds Under Scrutiny…

 But the maelstrom of questions that began over the weekend could present a formidable challenge to Mr. Pompeo’s political instincts and career ambitions.
 People close to him say he is thinking of running for president in 2024.
 And more immediately, the Senate majority leader, Mitch McConnell, Republican of Kentucky, has repeatedly urged him to run for an open Senate seat in Kansas — an important race given that the Republicans are at risk of losing control of the Senate in the November elections.

 For Mr. Pompeo, the spotlight now falls on much more personal matters, including the role of his wife.
-Other secretaries of state have occasionally traveled with spouses, but some officials in the State Department say Mrs. Pompeo has played an unusually active role in running meetings and accompanying her husband on official business.
+Other secretaries of state have occasionally traveled with spouses, but some officials in the State Department say Mrs. Pompeo, a former bank executive, has played an unusually active role in running meetings and accompanying her husband on official business.

 “She has this quasi-official role, where my friends are called to meetings she is leading at the department,” said Brett Bruen, a former career diplomat and director of global engagement on President Barack Obama’s National Security Council.
 “They know that’s not supposed to happen, because she isn’t in their chain of command.
 But what can they do?”